Policy: Academic expertise and public debate

-- Academics have an obligation to present their expertise outside the strictly academic context; they are expected to inform public debate from the perspective their scholarly expertise brings to an issue.
+- In line with the University’s unique national mission, academics have an obligation and responsibility to present their expertise and research outside the strictly academic context; they are expected to inform public debate from the perspective their scholarly expertise brings to an issue.
 Leading public debate, however, brings particular responsibilities.
 It involves academic staff in public debates where issues may be controversial, and debates heated and emotional.

 - ANU staff members have the same rights as all Australians to air their views in public debate, and to use their private resources for such purposes.